JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 3. Push the dough onto the sides and bottom of the baking tray.
 4. Poke some holes sparsely (about every 5cm) into the crust with a fork.
 5. Keep cold until the filling is ready.
-6. When the filling is ready, put the crust into the oven at 200°C for 10 minutes.
+6. When the filling is ready, put the crust into the oven at 185°C (Tammetõru 200°C) for 10 minutes.

 !!! abstract inline "Filling Ingredients"
     - 600g marinated broiler fillet